zeeshanali/Online-Help/docs/Install_Guide/ig_ch_15_appC_backup_recovery.md

 ```

 <a id="sample-automated-backup-script-for-manager-lustre-servers"></a>
-### Sample Automated Backup Script for Manager for Lustre* Servers
+### Sample Automated Backup Script for Intel® Manager for Lustre* software Servers

-For a server managed by Manager for Lustre\* software, this script can
+For a server managed by Intel® Manager for Lustre* software, this script can
 be used as the basis for automating the backup of server configuration
 information.